NeverRanked · Teardown 02 · Cross-category · Cross-geo

 Two axes decide what AI cites for your category.
 Geography is a third.

-9 measurement windows across 7 Hawaii categories plus two cross-geo CPA markets (Austin TX, Nashville TN).
+Ten published measurements across nine Hawaii categories plus a cross-geo CPA market (Austin TX), read together with a Nashville CPA control.
 Same 7-AI-tool methodology, same 18-question discipline (hash-locked per geo).
 Own-site share is one axis.
 Training-data presence is a second axis.
-The Austin and Nashville CPA cross-geo measurements add a third dimension: the training-data axis itself varies by engine and by geography within the same category.
+The Austin and Nashville CPA cross-geo data add a third dimension: the training-data axis itself varies by engine and by geography within the same category.

 Own-site share across the five web-searching AI tools (Perplexity, ChatGPT search, Gemini grounded, Microsoft Copilot, Google AI Overviews), pooled by citation volume.
-Each row is the aggregate of that category’s hash-locked runs, recomputed against current cohorts as of 2026-06-11.
+Each row is the aggregate of that category’s hash-locked runs, recomputed against current cohorts (per-category as-of dates in the measurement-windows note below).
 Citations and cohorts evolve, so this is a dated snapshot, not a live feed, which is the whole reason measurement is continuous rather than one-time.

-20 percentage points separate the top (51%, where Hawaii banking and Honolulu med spas tie) from Nashville CPA at the bottom (31%).
+40 percentage points separate the top (51%, where Hawaii banking and Honolulu med spas tie) from Hawaii hotels at the bottom (11%).
+The bottom of this table is a different kind of bottom than the rest.
+Where Nashville CPA at 31% still puts a third of its citations on firm-owned sites, Hawaii hotels get only 11% and Honolulu real estate 14%, because the aggregators (Booking and Expedia for hotels, Zillow and Realtor.com for real estate) and the ranking and review platforms have so thoroughly captured those categories that the web-searching engines treat them as the answer.
+Those two are the most aggregator-dominated categories in the set, where the own-site axis is low not because the businesses have weak sites but because a few platforms own the demand.
 Banking still leads the way it did in the first measurement: two decades of product pages make a bank’s own website the canonical source AI reaches for.
 The most informative comparison is the CPA category across geographies.
 Hawaii CPA (45%) and Austin CPA (47%) land within two points of each other, so on the web-searching surface the category gradient is largely geography-independent.
 But Nashville CPA sits well below both at 31%.
 So the web axis is mostly category-driven with real geo variation layered on top, the same shape the training-data axis shows with Gemma.
 One market does not fully predict the next, even inside a single category.

 Banks have done two decades of work making their websites the official source of truth for their own products.
 A bank’s rates, account types, branch locations, and product comparisons live cleanly on the bank’s own site, in structured product pages, refreshed daily.
 AI tools have nothing equivalent to cite for a wealth firm or law firm or dental practice or CPA firm.
 The "best wealth manager in Hawaii" question has no canonical source the way "best bank for small business in Hawaii" does, so AI reaches for a wider mix of editorial third-party content.